Mild Sleep Apnea: What Is It and How To Treat It

 Mild Sleep Apnea Symptoms

-More than just heavy snoring, sleep apnea is a serious medical condition that can lead to various negative symptoms and decreased life quality.
+More than just a loud snore and jolting awake at night, sleep apnea is a serious medical condition that can lead to various negative symptoms and decreased life quality.
 Mild sleep apnea symptoms can include:

 - loud snoring